COMSOC-Community/comsoc-website/docs/index.md

 ## Interdisciplinarity by Design
 {: #interdisciplinarity}

-Computational social choice is by design an interdisciplinary research field.
+Computational social choice is, by design, an interdisciplinary research field.
-It draws inspiration and methodologies from a diverse range of disciplines, including computer science, artificial intelligence, logic, political science, and economics.
-This interdisciplinary nature allows researchers to tackle complex problems in collective decision-making from multiple perspectives.
+It draws inspiration and employs methodologies from a diverse range of disciplines, including computer science, AI, economics, political science, philosophy, logic, and mathematics.
+This interdisciplinary nature allows researchers to tackle complex problems in collective decision making from multiple perspectives.

 <div markdown="1" class="paragraphs-with-lettrine-wrapper">

 <span class="interdisciplinary-header lettrine">Algorithmic<br>Insights</span>
-Social choice theory focuses on designing and analyzing methods for collective decision-making, including voting protocols and procedures for fair resource division among agents.
+Social choice theory focuses on designing and analysing methods for collective decision making, including voting protocols and procedures for fair resource division among agents.
 Classical work in this field establishes abstract results on the existence of procedures meeting certain requirements, often without considering computational aspects.
 Complexity analysis and algorithm